karissat2/karissat2.github.io/essays/utilizing_ai.md

 ## Impact on Learning and Understanding

-AI has positively influenced my learning experience.
-ChatGPT has definitely enhanced my understanding of software engineering concepts.
+AI software like ChatGPT has positively influenced my learning experience and has definitely enhanced my understanding of software engineering concepts.
 When an internet explanation of a concept became too technical for me, I received a simpler, easier-to-understand answer from ChatGPT.
 Furthermore, if I had questions or confusion about ChatGPT’s explanation, I could ask it to further explain the parts I was confused about.
 When doing my assignments late at night, asking AI for help with my code was also my next best alternative since I couldn’t ask others for help during this time.
 For the most part, ChatGPT can provide a helpful solution to a given coding problem or almost any issue in general.
 However, it’s still not perfect and occasionally does not give helpful or workable solutions.

 ## Practical Applications